How To File A Sex Assault Lawsuit In South Carolina

 Statute of Limitations to File Sexual Assault Lawsuits in South Carolina

-Making the decision to file a sexual assault lawsuit can be a big one, but time is limited.
+Making the decision to file a sexual assault lawsuit can be a big one, but remember that time is limited.
 In South Carolina, the statute of limitations for most sexual assault lawsuits is three years.
 If you want to file a lawsuit based on childhood sexual abuse, the statute of limitations is different.
 You must file by the later of these two deadlines:

 - Six years after you turn 21